linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/Nonlinearity and Nonlinear Econometric Models in Finance.md

 Figure 6 Time Plot of U.S. Weekly 3-Month Treasury Bill Rate in the Secondday Market from 1970 to 1997

-ple demonstrates that simple non-parametric methods can be helpful in understanding the dynamic structure of a financial time series.
+Example demonstrates that simple non-parametric methods can be helpful in understanding the dynamic structure of a financial time series.

 The following nonlinear models are derived with the help of nonparametric methods.